keithj/deoxybyte-gzip/README.txt

 In time I will build a Gray-streams implementation on top of this low-level code.

-Performance decompressing a 1.4Gb text file, compared to gunzip:

-(time (gunzip "test.fasta.gz" "out.fasta"))
-Evaluation took:
-  29.672 seconds of real time
-  28.261766 seconds of total run time (25.101568 user, 3.160198 system) 95.25% CPU
-  71,021,005,209 processor cycles
-  3,134,368 bytes consed

-time gunzip -c test.fasta.gz > out.fasta
-real    0m29.027s
-user    0m9.325s
-sys     0m2.992s

-No particular optimization has been done yet.
+Measuring execution times shows deozybyte-gzip to be fractionally slower than gzip/gunzip, but not significantly so.

+Relative execution time:

+                  gzip   deozybyte-gzip
+  Compression      1.0             1.05
+Decompression      1.0             1.03

+Timings were taken compressing and decompressing a 1.4 Gb text file using GNU gzip/gunzip command line programs and the gz:gzip/gz:gunzip functions (which use an internal buffer of length 2^16 -1).

 This code has only been tested on the REPL.
 This system is named with a deoxybyte- prefix because there are several existing Common Lisp packages using the gzip name and I don't want to clash with them.

 Installation